By Connie Davis Bushey

 She felt comfortable as she enjoyed the luncheons for UTK students and met other students, even internationals just hanging out, playing ping-pong, and relaxing on some of the sofas.

-Reed told Jiaxin He about “Coffee and Conversation” for international and American students at the BCM which Jiaxin He visited.
+She told Jiaxin He about “Coffee and Conversation” for international and American students at the BCM which Jiaxin He visited.
 Soon she was attending regularly, making a friend of her partner, practicing English, and getting to know America.
 She and Reed began talking about Jesus.
 Her mother was a Christian but she wasn’t.

 Today, just about a year later, Jiaxin He is a “follower of Christ,” reported Samantha Hawes, associate campus minister, UTK BCM.
 She also is the international ministry coordinator of the BCM and lives in one of its apartments.